Phone

 While the majority of Namibia's roads are gravel, for the most part, they are kept in good condition and will take you to areas of breathtaking beauty and splendour.
 However, they can also be notoriously dangerous, as many visitors are unfamiliar with this type of driving and could easily lose control of their vehicles.

 At Namibia2Go we strive to offer you a seamless experience and therefore share the following information with you.
-Below are some of the points you should be aware of:

 In Namibia, we drive on the left side of the road.